NicoHood/SecureLoader/Readme.md

 ### Why not Public Key/Private Key?
 Asymmetric encryption/signing is not required as the BK is considered to be kept secure.
-An exchange via an insecure channel is not required.
+An exchange via an insecure channel is not required, asymmetric will not improve much.
 If the vendor gives the user the initial BK you can change the BK afterwards.
 Symmetric AES implementation is smaller and can be reused in the firmware.
 An asymmetric signing could make the Bootloader Key authentication simpler though.

+TODO a privat key is required on both sides and dont need to be exchanged (thats one step after hybrid actually)

 ### Why not only allow signed Firmwares?
 TODO this is wrong